ken and barbie butts need reply.

 Reply to warrior

-Had the whole works removed when j-pouch was removed 2 years ago.
-I had pouch inflammation, so had it removed rather than use biologics or imuno-suppressives.
+Had the whole works removed when J-pouch was removed 2 years ago.
+I had pouch inflammation, so had it removed rather than use biologics or immunosuppressives.
 Was in hospital for two weeks because of ileus, which gave me some time to heal under direct care of nurses at hospital.
 After going home, it was another two weeks before the butt wound was entirely healed.
 Had dissolvable stitches.
 Hospital sent me home with a waffle cushion, but my butt wasn't really very sore.
-The operation was done laparoscopically, so no big abdominal would to heal.
+The operation was done laparoscopically, so no big abdominal wound to heal.
 Once home, was moving around under my own steam.
 Had no complications.
 Took it easy for a few months while regaining strength and stamina.
 No health issues and no meds other than loperamide as needed.
 It was a smooth journey for me, especially considering how big the operation was.
 One thing that I believe helped speed my recovery and made it easier: my vitamin D3 level was in the 40s.
 I really believe this vitamin supports the immune system and healing.
 You might want to get your D3 level checked before surgery.
 If it's on the low side, D3 capsules are easy to come by and very inexpensive.
-I take 4000 mg. daily even now to keep my level boosted.
+I take 4000 mg daily even now to keep my level boosted.
 This level isn't toxic.
-The amount in a multi-vitamin does nothing.
+The amount in a multivitamin does nothing.
 It's way too low.
 You might have to have a home nurse visit to check on the progress of the butt wound.

 Best wishes for your surgery.
 Please let us know how it goes for you. --Rose--

 It is important to find and use professionals.
-For me the most important person has been my WOC – wound care nurse.
-I thought taking care of the colostomy would be easier and more straight forward than it was and tried 3-4 WOCs until I found one that was terrific!
-Home care nurses came for the first several weeks which was invaluable.
+For me, the most important person has been my WOC – wound care nurse.
+I thought taking care of the colostomy would be easier and more straightforward than it was and tried 3-4 WOCs until I found one that was terrific!
+Home care nurses came for the first several weeks, which was invaluable.

 I did get advice from a WOC that I should limit the time I sat for the first 2 months – as in do-not-sit for at least two months!
-My surgeon did not suggest/follow this but there is a very large percentage of patients’ wounds that fall apart and end up doing wound care for months or more and have a bad end result.
-I decided to give it a try and I found a great blog post that got me through that and I had PT come to my house to help me as well initially.
+My surgeon did not suggest/follow this, but there is a very large percentage of patients' wounds that fall apart and end up doing wound care for months or more and have a bad end result.
+I decided to give it a try and I found a great blog post that got me through that, and I had PT come to my house to help me as well initially.
 It was a struggle – bed with rails on the main floor, 3 grabbers, female urinal, elastic shoestrings, a device to get socks on (needed another human for a while though), stand-up computer desk… My wound healed well.
 Here is good info:

 No Sitting, Minimal Bending, Mostly Bed Rest: How I Coped posted in: Health, Whole Math Teacher Blog | 24